thecmdradama/documentation/source/guides/database.rst

 Step 1.
 Log into your PostgreSQL server

 Step 2.
-Enter the below command to create the base pufferpanel database CREATE DATABASE pufferpanel;
+Enter the below command to create the pufferpanel database CREATE DATABASE pufferpanel;

 Step 3.
 Enter the below command to create the pufferpanel user